epi052/recursive-gobuster/README.md

 # recursive-gobuster
 A wrapper around [gobuster](https://github.com/OJ/gobuster) that automatically scans newly discovered directories.

+# DEPRECATED

+This tool has been deprecated in favor of my new project [feroxbuster](https://github.com/epi052/feroxbuster).
+Feroxbuster is recursive, written in rust, and fast.
+It does all the things that `recursive-gobuster` does in addition to quite a bit more.
+If you came here looking for a recursive content discovery tool, please check out [feroxbuster](https://github.com/epi052/feroxbuster).

 ## Why though?

 @OJ designed gobuster to not be recursive.
 In fact, it's [#3](https://github.com/OJ/gobuster#oh-dear-god-why) in the list of reasons describing why he wrote gobuster in the first place.
 He's a much smarter man than I and I'm sure his reasoning for not including the capability is sound, but I wanted the ability to kick off a scan with my favorite scanner and walk away.